Mark-Ball/T1A1-workbook/MarkBall_Workbook.md

 Word count guide: 50 - 100 words per dot point

 #### Packets
 Packets are formatted units of data carried by a packet-switched network.
 A packet consists of control information and user data.
 Control information is the data for delivering the packet e.g. the sender’s IP address, receiver’s IP address, or number of packets the data has been broken into.
 A packet is usually 1000-1500 bytes of data.
 Packets have contributed to the development of the internet because splitting transmitted data into packets and having each packet choose the best available route, instead of all having a pre-defined route, makes the network more efficient.
-As the route that each packet will take is determined individually on a millisecond-by-millisecond basis, the network can balance the load across different piece of equipment and if there is a problem with one piece of network equipment, the packets can be routed around the problem, ensuring delivery of all the user data.
+As the route that each packet will take is determined individually on a millisecond-by-millisecond basis, the network can balance the load across different pieces of equipment and if there is a problem with one piece of network equipment, the packets can be routed around the problem, ensuring delivery of all the user data.

 #### IP addresses (IPv4 and IPv6)
 An IP (internet protocol) address is a unique number assigned to each device connected to a computer network that uses IP for communication.
 IPv4 defines as IP addresses as a 32-bit number, however as the internet grew and more unique addresses were required, IPv6 using 128 bits for addresses was developed.
 The number of available IPv6 addresses is 2<sup>128</sup> or approximately 3.4 x 10<sup>38</sup>.
 IP addresses have contributed to the development of the internet by allowing each node on the network to have unique addresses for communication.